Want to stay Warm this Winter?

 The term Winter Texan describes a person from outside of Texas who comes to spend the Winter here because of our tropical climate.
 These folks may come for several days, weeks, months or for the entire Winter Season (OCT - MAR).
 More Winter Visitors, commonly referred to as snowbirds, are discovering the South Texas Rio Grande Valley as a Preferred Winter Vacation Hotspot.
 It should come as no surprise since South Texas is much more economical and the average weather is much more enjoyable when compared to Florida, Arizona or any other Winter Destination.

 So button up your northern home before it snows and head to Deep South Texas.
 You'll be glad you did!

 You may start out as a "Snowbird" but you will soon become a "Winter Texan"!

 Read more about Winter Vacation in Texas

 Where Do Winter Texans Live?

-Most of our Winter Visitors live in one of the 200 plus RV & Mobile Home Resorts located throughout the region.
+Most Winter Visitors in the RGV live in one of the 200 plus RV & Mobile Home Resorts located throughout this South Texas region.
 You can find contact info for all of these and see them on a Map of the RGV, HERE.

 There are also Subdivisions and Country Clubs which are home to many Winter Texans.
 Some choose to stay in condos or extended stay hotels.